-H. A citation of the legal authority to operate the IT system.
+H. What is the citation of the legal authority to operate the IT system?

-Title 38 USC 7301 and 34VA10- Veteran, Patient, Employee, and Volunteer Research and Development Project Records-VA
+Title 38 USC 7301 and 34VA10- Veteran, Patient, Employee, and Volunteer Research and Development Project Records-VA.
+The Privacy Act of 1974, as amended, 5 U.S.C. § 552a, establishes a code of fair information practices that governs the collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.
+The authority of maintenance of the system listed in question 1.1 falls under Title 28, United States Code, title 38, U.S.C., sections 501(a), 1705, 1710, 1722, and 5317.
 I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?

+RASP uses cloud technology.
+The SORN covers cloud usage and storage.
 As stated in System of Record Notice (SORN) 34VA10 Veteran, Patient, Employee, and Volunteer Research and Development Project Records-VA.
 The procedure outlined in the SORN complies with VHA Directive 1605.01, Paragraph 7 and VA Regulation 38 CFR § 1.577.